EXECUTIVE VICE PRESIDENT OF PRODUCT DEVELOPMENT

 Currently, Jim is also Director of Research at the Rochester Institute of Technology.
 There, he conducts research, statistical analysis, predictive modeling and data mining, as well as manages a staff of researchers.
-He also teaches classes in market research, new product development, innovation and database marketing.
+He also teaches classes in predictive modeling, data analytics, business intelligence, data visualization, statistics, market research, new product development and commercialization, innovation and social media analytics.

 As Strategic Planning and Business Development Director for the Entertainment Imaging Division of Eastman Kodak Company, Jim managed product roadmaps, negotiated joint development agreements and programs, and led new product development efforts for high speed motion picture film scanners and recorders, digital motion capture cameras, and optical storage products.

 In the role of Worldwide Software Development Director for Eastman Kodak Company’s special-effects software products for motion picture and video (Cineon), Jim turned around a faltering development operation by implementing rapid application development and new commercialization processes and integrating customer advisors into the development process.

 Prior to joining Kodak, Jim identified, started, and led software development and multimedia development and other product lines for several companies, including McGraw-Hill, Thomson Electronic Publishing, and Information Associates.
 In these roles, Jim commercialized many software products and electronic products.